PRLL/QueryMaker/README.md

   }
   ```

-And then receive this JSON on our API and make the query dynamically:
+And then receive this JSON on an API endpoint and make the query dynamically:

   ```csharp
   [HttpPost("filterUsers")]